Chicken Thighs with Red Cabbage

 It’s a great fall recipe, with cabbage and apple cider as two of the main ingredients.
 Throw in red onions and red wine vinegar, and you can understand why we call this “The Red Chicken Dinner”.

-First you pan-sear the chicken to crisp up the skin, then braise it nestled in a pan full of red cabbage and red onion, red wine vinegar, with a pinch of sugar, along with the apple cider.
+First, you pan-sear the chicken to crisp up the skin.
+Then, braise it nestled in a pan full of red cabbage and red onion.
+Add red wine vinegar with a pinch of sugar.
+Cook it along with apple cider.

-This recipe is great for your busy weeknights because it’s all made in 30 minutes and using one-pot only.
+This recipe is great for your busy weeknights because it’s all made in 30 minutes and uses one pot only.
 With lots of protein and fresh veggies, this chicken thigh and cabbage dish is filling and delicious.

 What is the best type of cabbage for this dish?

-- Red cabbage- this is a little tougher if you want it to maintain a more crisp texture.
+- Red cabbage- this is a little tougher if you want it to keep a more crisp texture.
 It is my preferred cabbage for this recipe.

 - Cannonball cabbage- these are the typical green cabbages found in the grocery store